saucelabs/sauce-school/codelabs/Module4_SeleniumJava.md

 With a conditional check in each you make sure the sauceClient commands only trigger when a Sauce session has been established.

 When a test is successful the `succeeded()` method will fire, marking the Sauce job for the test as `passed`.
 When a test fails the failed method will trigger, and the job will be marked as `failed`.
-When there's a failure, we'll want to know the URL to view the job on [SauceLabs ](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link)so you concatenate the URL and output it to the console using the `System.out.println` command.
+When there's a failure, we'll want to know the URL to view the job on [Sauce Labs](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link)so you concatenate the URL and output it to the console using the `System.out.println` command.

-Now when you run `mvn clean test -Dhost=saucelabs `in terminal, then check your [Sauce Labs dashboard](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link).
+Now when you run `mvn clean test -Dhost=saucelabs` in terminal, then check your [Sauce Labs dashboard](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link).
 On the right you should be able to see a status of passed with each test.

 <img src="assets/4.06C.png" alt="Passed Tests" width="550"/>